 MSc, PhD (University of Edinburgh)

 Marina Xiaojing Wang received her doctoral degree from the Centre for the Study of World Christianity, School of Divinity, University of Edinburgh in 2013.
 Her thesis focuses on the history of the ecumenical movement in early twentieth-century China.
 She is currently a lecturer at the Divinity School of Chung Chi College, teaching various courses related to the history of Chinese Christianity, modern western church history and the world ecumenical movement.
 She also serves as Associate Director of the Christian Study Centre on Chinese Religion and Culture.
-Her research interests revolve around the history of Christianity in Asia and in China in particular, the history of Protestant missions, church indigeneity and ecumenism in China, Chinese Christian figure studies and indigenous/home missions to ethnic minorities in China.
+Her research interests revolve around the history of Christian missions and world Christianity, world ecumenical movement, Christianity and nationalism, Christian missions, education and modernity in China, Chinese Protestant figure studies, and indigenous/home missions to ethnic minorities in China.